John Battle (politician): Family

 He married Mary Meenan in 1977, who is of Irish Catholic extraction and who was a Mathematics researcher at the University of Leeds, where they met at the University Catholic chaplaincy.

 They have a son (born ca. 1980) and two daughters.

 Affiliations

 Sir John is a Fellow of Blackfriars Hall, University of Oxford, and a patron of the International Young Leaders Network and of the St Vincent de Paul Society of England and Wales.
 He serves as Pro-chancellor of Leeds Trinity University.

+Bramley Baths

+Following proposals by Leeds City Council in 2011 to reduce opening hours at Bramley Baths amid wider budget cuts, John Battle became a leading figure in the community campaign to preserve the historic Edwardian swimming baths.
+He chaired the Friends of Bramley Baths steering group, which was established to oppose the potential closure of the facility and develop a community-led alternative for its operation.

+Under Battle’s leadership, the campaign worked with local residents, volunteers and community organisations to secure the transfer of the baths from council management into community ownership.
+In May 2012, Leeds City Council approved a 25-year lease allowing the Friends of Bramley Baths to operate the facility as a community enterprise.
+The baths formally transferred to community management on 1 January 2013.

+Battle subsequently served as chair of the organisation overseeing Bramley Baths for several years.
+During this period, the baths transitioned from operating at a financial loss to generating a surplus, expanded opening hours, and became widely cited as an example of successful community asset transfer and social enterprise management.

+He stepped down as chair in 2021 after more than a decade of involvement with the organisation, which saw Bramley Baths become a secure social enterprise with shareholders and a Board of Trustees.
+The 'John Battle Swimming Gala' runs annually from Bramley Baths where children take part in friendly competition whilst learning to swim.

 Honours

 On 27 June 2009, Sir John was invested as a Knight Commander with Star of the Order of St Gregory the Great (KC*SG) by Pope Benedict XVI, in recognition of lifelong commitment and loyalty to the local Church and for Sir John's political contribution as a Member of Parliament.

 Sir John was knighted in the 2022 New Year Honours for political and public service.